garyKeorkunian/squants-generic/shared/src/main/tut/README.md

 * Enough of the Quantity code has been implemented to prove out the concept

 * The Dimensionless type has been implemented as a first vetting example
-  * DimensionlessSpec passes as is - a promising sign
+  * Most DimensionlessSpec tests pass as is - a promising sign - however, I am finding things some things that will need to be more explicit in user code

 ## Next Steps